timescale/docs/_partials/_grafana-viz-prereqs.md

 *   Ingested some data to your database.
 You can use the stock trade data from the [Getting Started Guide][gsg-data].

-If you are new to Grafana, see the [Grafana tutorials][grafana-tutorials] to get familiar with creating your first dashboard and visualizations.

 The examples in this section use these variables and Grafana functions:

 *   `$symbol`: a variable used to filter results by stock symbols.